 - Super Human Samurai Syber Squad: Tanker is a football star but isn't mean to anyone other than Jerkass Malcolm Frink and even then he's quite mild in comparison to a regular Jerk Jock.
 Also, Tanker dates the resident genius.

-- Danny on Teen Wolf.
+- Teen Wolf: Danny.
 Ironically, he is best friends with Jackson, the Jerk Jock.

-- Matt Donovan and Stefan Salvatore from The Vampire Diaries.
+- The Vampire Diaries: Matt Donovan.
 On the other hand, Matt's best friend Tyler Lockwood is a Jerk Jock (at first).